MicrosoftDocs/visualstudio-docs/subscriptions/compare-subscriptions.md

 ## Subscription Types
 **Standard subscriptions** – Available through resellers on multi-year Microsoft Volume Licensing contracts, and directly through the Microsoft Store online.
 They feature perpetual licenses for Visual Studio.

-**Cloud Subscriptions** – With cloud subscriptions, you have access to Visual Studio, Visual Studio Team Services, and other subscriber benefits without a long-term contract.
+**Cloud subscriptions** – With cloud subscriptions, you have access to Visual Studio, Visual Studio Team Services, and other subscriber benefits without a long-term contract.
 Subscribe on a monthly or annual basis.
 Billing is handled through your Microsoft Azure subscription.

 **Programs** – In addition to standard and cloud subscriptions, Microsoft offers subscriptions through a variety of special programs.